nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'sqlite.journal_mode' => 'DELETE',

-sqlite3 journal mode can be specified using this config parameter - can be 'WAL' or 'DELETE' see for more details https://www.sqlite.org/wal.html
+sqlite3 journal mode can be specified using this configuration parameter - can be 'WAL' or 'DELETE' see for more details https://www.sqlite.org/wal.html

 ::